 Phnom Penh Cambodia Travel Guide

 The Royal Palace complex serves as the official residence of the King.
-The Silver Pagoda, within the premises, showcases precious Buddha statues and a floor of 5,000 silver tiles.
+The Silver Pagoda, within the complex, showcases precious Buddha statues and a floor of 5,000 silver tiles.
 Wat Phnom, a temple on an artificial hill, signifies The Pearl of asia's legendary founding.
 Tuol Sleng Genocide Museum and Choeung Ek Genocidal Centre serve as stark memorials to the Khmer Rouge era.

 Explore Phnom Penh's cultural richness with GetYourGuide.